rareyesdev/react-template/README.md

 ### `html-webpack-plugin`
 For creating `index.html` automatically from a template file and inject JS and CSS bundles

+### `inline-manifest-webpack-plugin`
+Inlines Webpack's runtime with a script tag to save an http request.
+Cause webpack's runtime always change between every build, it's better to split the runtime code out for long-term caching

 ### `mini-css-extract-plugin`
 Allows to extract all CSS files to a CSS bundle instead of bundling it with the JS code